arunasurya/academy/bisqtx.md

 2.5BTC (from a donation) will be used to create 2.5M BSQ in the genesis transaction upon the DAO launch.
 Since there are 100,000,000 satoshis in 1BTC, 1BSQ is equal to 100 Satoshi.

 ## Voting
+The voting process consists of four phases:
 A stakeholder participating in each phase of the cycle creates a total of three new bitcoin transactions which appear on the Bitcoin blockchain.

 ### Proposal phase
+In the proposal phase, a stakeholder creates a proposal transaction.